 As we learn more about this need and further clarify it, we can begin linking feedback directly to relevant feature ideas — either by selecting existing features from the product outline or creating new feature ideas on the fly.

-User needs and feature ideas can be created on the fly while processing feedback on the Research board (see above) but you’ll have even more flexibility doing so from the Features board.
+User needs and feature ideas can be created on the fly while processing feedback on the Insights board (see above) but you’ll have even more flexibility doing so from the Features board.

 And that takes us to the second key reason to organize features by user need…